eysidisi/CSharp-Team_Manager/README.md

 Project has two main parts.
 Namely, "Wizard" and "Management".
 When you run it, It starts with  the Wizard window.

-### Wizard
+## Wizard
 This is where a manager logs in to the system.
 It asks for a username and a password.

+![loginpage-screenshot]

 When the manager is authonticated It also asks for the purpose of usage.

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+![purposepage-screenshot]

+After saving the purpose of the manager Wizard form opens Management Form and hides itself.

+## Management
+Management form comes with two panels on the same page.
+One is for the team management and the other is for the user management.
+![management-screenshot]

+### Checking details of Users and Teams
+After selecting the desired user or team you can see the details about user/team by using "Team Details" or "User Details" buttons.
+![detailspage-screenshot]

+### Adding/Removing Users and Teams

+Using these panels you can add new users and teams by entering the required information or you can delete users and teams with no user presented
+![addingpage-screenshot]

+### Editing Teams
+You can add members to a team or remove members from a team by using "Edit Team" button.
+![editteampage-screenshot]

 _For more examples, please refer to the [Documentation](https://example.com)_